This post may contain compensated links. Please read our disclaimer for additional information.

 DAY 8 – SAILING TO SPLIT

-We took the catamaran from Dubrovnik to Split.
+We caught the catamaran from Dubrovnik to Split.
 This service takes approximately 4 hours and operates between April and October every year.
 There are no car ferries between the 2 cities.
 Other options to travel between Dubrovnik and Split include taking a bus or hiring a car and taking a road trip.

 The ferry stops in Korcula, Hvar and Brac.
 We found it to be a pleasant journey and I would add a stay in Hvar to our itinerary if we take this trip again.
 The islands looked incredibly beautiful.